Kshanam (2021 film)

 Kshanam is a 2021 Indian Malayalam-language horror-thriller film directed by Suresh Unnithan and produced by Deshaan Movie Factory, along with Roshan Pictures.

 The film stars Lal, Bharath, Ajmal Ameer, Baiju, Krrish, Devan, Sneha Ajith, Maala Parvathi and Lekha Prajapathi in lead roles.
 The screenplay for the film was written by Sreekumar Aroorkutti.
 The film score was composed by Gopi Sundar.
 The film was released on 10 December 2021, and received mostly-negative reviews.
+It was dubbed into Tamil as Ouija.

 Premise

 Four film school students go location hunting as part of a project.
 Along the way they meet an odd person who turns out to be an academic in parapsychology.
 After talking to the man and learning from him, the students begin using a Ouija board and encounter an entity.

 Production

 The shoot of the film took place in 2019 in places like Kuttikanam and Peermade.
 The film was completed and ready for release by January 2020, but the release was delayed owing to the pandemic.